LiMinggang/madedit-mod/README.txt

 2. aclocal version in aclocal.m4
 3. stdc++ version

+Mod v0.4.17
+New: MadPython recording enhencement to support keyboard commands

 Mod v0.4.16
 1.New: Change foreground and backgroud colour for all the text controls in main frame 2.New: Lock toolbar position #275